Preparing for safety planning

 - How has this child’s community in the past reacted to child sexual abuse concerns?
 Consult with Aboriginal and Torres Strait Islander and multicultural practitioners or practitioners who have a connection to the community.

-- How has the alleged abuser or offender responded previously to child protection concerns?
+- How has the alleged abuser responded previously to child protection concerns?
 What does that say about their ability to follow the safety plan?

 - Consider what the child’s experiences of being hurt mean for them, their relationships with family, friends, adults and professionals, their mental and physical health, and the way they view themselves.